 - What do you find difficult about… piano, baseball, gymnastics, etc.?

-- When do you find it hard to behave?
+- Do you find it difficult to listen in class?

 - Is there a character trait you’d like to work on – like responsibility or kindness?